Getting Started

 Pack Planner

 Build gear lists from scratch or pull items from a reusable vault.
 Track base weight, worn weight, and consumables by category.
-Optionally import existing gear from LighterPack in one click.
+Import existing gear from LighterPack by pasting a share URL — no CSV export required.

 Trip Planner